docpad-archive/documentation/01-start/02-start.html.md

 		<% end %>
 		```

-	3. The `@getBlock` stuff is used so plugins can easily add new meta, scripts, and styles to our website.
-For instance, the [livereload plugin](/plugin/livereload) in order to reload our web page whenever a regeneration occurs will inject a script into our script block, which is then outputted to our page when we do the `<%- @getBlock("scripts").toHTML() %>` in our layout :)
+	3. The `@getBlock` stuff is used so plugins can easily add new meta, scripts and styles to our website.
+For instance, the [livereload plugin](/plugin/livereload) that reloads our webpage whenever a regeneration occurs will inject a script into our script block, which is then output to our page when we do the `<%- @getBlock("scripts").toHTML() %>` in our layout :)

 1. Cool.
 Now how did `Hello **World!**` in our document get converted into `Hello <strong>World!</strong>`?

-	1. That was possible as that file was a [Markdown](http://daringfireball.net/projects/markdown/basics) file (hence the `.md` extension it had).
-Markdown is fantastic for working with text based documents, as it really allows you to focus in on your content instead of the syntax for formatting the document!
+	1. That was possible as the file was a [Markdown](http://daringfireball.net/projects/markdown/basics) file (hence its `.md` extension).
+Markdown is fantastic for working with text-based documents, as it really allows you to focus on your content instead of the syntax for formatting the document!

 1. Fantastic!
 Thanks for that!
-Continue on with the guide to learn a lot more, as this was just the tip of the ice berg - there's a lot more opt-in awesomeness yet to be discovered.
+Continue on with the guide to learn a lot more.
+This was just the tip of the iceberg, and there's plenty of opt-in awesomeness yet to be discovered.